DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 ```

 Huh, that's funny.
 Where are the new commits and why does the "desktop" Git repo think everything is
 up to date?
-Until we run a command that synchronizes out "desktop" Git repo with GitHub we won't
+Until we run a command that synchronizes our "desktop" Git repo with GitHub we won't
 have information about the work done elsewhere.
 There are two primary ways for Git to retrieve
 information from a remote: `git pull` and `git fetch`.

+---

 `git fetch` retrieves branches, tags, and objects from a remote repository to update the local
 history.
-For a local repo with one remote (typically `origin`) `git fetch` will fetch from the one
+For a local repo with one remote (typically `origin`) `git fetch` will fetch from that
-and only remote.
-If your local repo is configured with more than one remote you may need to specify
+remote.
+If your local repo is configured with more than one remote you may need to specify which
-which remote you want to fetch from or use the `--all` flag.
-Using the `-p` and `-t` flags can be
+remote you want to fetch from or use the `--all` flag.

-helpful since they do the following:
+Using the `-p` and `-t` flags with `git fetch` can be helpful since they do the following:

-* `-p, --prune`: Remove local references to remote branches that were deleted (this is *not* done
+* `-p, --prune`: Removes local references to remote branches that were deleted (this is *not* done
   by default)
-* `-t, --tags`: Fetch all tags from the remote (more on tags later)
+* `-t, --tags`: Fetches all tags from the remote (more on tags later)

-`git pull` is shorthand for `git fetch` followed by `git merge`. `git pull` is convenient for
+`git pull` on the other hand is shorthand for `git fetch` followed by `git merge`. `git pull` is
-quickly pulling in updates from a remote branch but can be dangerous if history has diverged between
+convenient for quickly pulling in updates from a remote branch, but it can be dangerous if history
-the local repo and remote repo (more on this later). `git pull` risks creating a merge commit or
+has diverged between the local repo and remote repo (more on this later). `git pull` risks creating
-starting a rebase.
-To avoid this risk use `git pull --ff-only` which will only work if the local
+a merge commit or starting a rebase.
+To avoid this risk use `git pull --ff-only` which will only
-branch can be **fast-forwarded** (i.e. the local branch pointer can be advanced to catch up to the
+work if the local branch can be **fast-forwarded** (i.e. the local branch pointer can be advanced to
-remote branch pointer without creating any new commits or needing any merge/rebase).
-If
+catch up to the remote branch pointer without creating any new commits or needing any merge/rebase).
-`git pull --ff-only` fails then you can use `git fetch` along with the methods described later in
+If `git pull --ff-only` fails then you can use `git fetch` along with the methods about to be
-this module to resolve the situation without accidentally creating a merge commit.
+described to resolve the situation without accidentally creating a merge commit.

+---

 Let's do a `git fetch` now followed by a `git merge --ff-only` to update our "desktop" branch to
 match GitHub: